simont77/fakegato-history/README.md

 		this.loggingService.addEntry({time: moment().unix(), currentTemp:this.currentTemp, setTemp:this.setTemp, valvePosition:this.valvePosition});

 	currentTemp and setTemp in Celsius, valvePosition in %.
 Fakegato does not use the internal timer for Thermo, entries are added to the history as received from the plugin (Thermo accessory is under development).
 For setTemp to show, you have to add all the 3 extra thermo characteristics (see gist), and enable set temperature visualization under accessory options in Eve.app.

+* Add entries to history of accessory emulating **Eve Aqua** (Valve service set to Irrigation Type) using something like this on every status change:

+		this.LoggingService.addEntry({ time: moment().unix(), status: this.power, waterAmount:this.waterAmount });

+	Status can be 1 for ‘open’ or 0 for ‘close’.
+WaterAmount is meaningful (and needed) only when Status is close, and corresponds to the amount of water used during the just elapsed irrigation period in ml.
+Entries are of type "event", so entries received from the plugin will be added to the history as is.
+In addition to that, fakegato will add extra entries every 10 minutes repeating the last known state, in order to avoid the appearance of holes in the history.

 For Energy and Door accessories it is also worth to add the custom characteristic E863F112 for resetting, respectively, the Total Consumption accumulated value or the Aperture Counter (not the history).
 See Wiki.
 The value of this characteristic is changed whenever the reset button is tapped on Eve, so it can be used to reset the locally stored value.
 The value seems to be the number of seconds from 1.1.2001.
 I left this characteristics out of fakegato-history because it is not part of the common  history service.

 For Door and Motion you may want to add characteristic E863F11A for setting the time of last activation.
 Value is the number of second from reset of fakegato-history.
 You can get this time using the function *getInitialTime()*

+For Aqua you need to add E863F131 and E863F11D characteristics in order to make Eve recognize the accessory, and to set last activation, total water consumption and flux (see wiki).

 If your "weather" or "room" plugin don't send addEntry for a short time (supposedly less than 1h - need feedback), the graph will draw a straight line from the last data received to the new data received.
 Instead, if your plugin don't send addEntry for "weather" and "room" for a long time (supposedly more than few hours - need feedback), the graph will show "no data for the period".
 Take this in consideration if your sensor does not send entries if the difference from the previous one is small, you will end up with holes in the history.
 This is not currently addresses by fakegato, you should add extra entries if needed.
 Note that if you do not send a new entry at least every 10 minutes, the average will be 0, and you will a zero entry.
 This will be fixed soon.